How come the how come the Democrats talk about right-wing extremism instead of extremism in the name of conservatism?

 I never got into that back then.

-See if uh my different levels and stages of maturity now will give me more patience to watch it.
+See if my different levels and stages of maturity now will give me more patience to watch it because it was a junk show.

 As always, folks, a sheer delight.

-Great pleasure to be with you each and every day here behind the golden EIB microphone.
+Great pleasure to be with you each and every day here behind the Golden EIB microphone.

-Already Wednesday, I can't believe it.
+I can't believe it.

-Tomorrow's gonna be Thursday, right?
+Tomorrow's going to be Thursday, right?

-Fast as three hours in media.
+Fastest three hours in media.

-The Pope, they think has it better come to grips with communism fast, because it's destroying their country, and the Pope's out there advocating it, and these bishops they're asking quit glorifying socialism and communism.
+The Pope, they think, had better come to grips with communism fast because it's destroying their country.

 Hell, we can't even find any toilet paper in this country.